• Skip to primary navigation

 But if you're looking for something more intense in flavor with a slightly chewy texture, then go with couscous.

-No matter what kind of dish or what flavor profile you’re looking to create, there’s no doubt that couscous and orzo will easily turn even the most common cooking ingredient into a gourmet meal.
+No matter what kind of dish or what flavor you're looking to create, there's no doubt that couscous and orzo will easily turn even the most common cooking ingredient into a gourmet meal.

 Whether enjoyed as an entrée, side dish, or even a dessert topping, these tiny grains bring a taste of Mediterranean flavor to any plate.